How Long Is a Cross Country Race: Important Factors and Tips to Remember

 Longer spikes are needed for soft tracks, while shorter ones are the best option for harder course surfaces.

-For combined courses like grassy or muddy conditions mixed with dirt roads or paved surfaces, some players opt to wear rubber-soled trainers known as racing flats as they don’t have spikes.
+For combined courses, such as grassy or muddy conditions mixed with dirt roads or paved surfaces, some players opt to wear rubber-soled trainers known as racing flats, which don’t have spikes.

 2. Get Familiar With the Course